IjzerenHein/autolayout.js/README.md

 Instead of using VFL, you can also add constraints directly.
 The properties are identical to those of [NSLayoutConstraint](https://developer.apple.com/library/ios/documentation/AppKit/Reference/NSLayoutConstraint_Class).
+To constrain view1 to its parent view, use *null* for view2.

 ```
 view.addConstraint({